-We may set our hearts and our focus on seeking after God, and purpose within ourselves to be pure and holy in his sight, and to humble ourselves before him.
+We might set our hearts and our focus on seeking after God, and we might purpose within ourselves to be pure and holy in His sight, and to humble ourselves before Him.

-Then we wonder how long it will take for our prayers to reach heaven.
-It often seems to take forever.
+But then we wonder how long it will take for our prayers to reach heaven.
+And it often seems as though it takes forever.
 It often seems as though our prayers get lost somewhere between heaven and earth.
 It often seems as though no one is listening.

 But the messenger told Daniel, "From the FIRST DAY that you set your heart to understand, and you humbled and purified yourself before God, YOUR WORDS WERE HEARD!"